 Like most great culinary stories, Kinoya started from a supper club by Chef Neha Mishra, before she opened the permanent restaurant Kinoya in The Greens.
 The laid-back restaurant soon became one of Dubai’s top ramen spots with wonderful food and great company.
 Kinoya was recently named number seven on the MENA 50 Best restaurants list.
-Now the ramen spot is heading to London, opening inside the luxury department store Harrods very soon.
+Now the ramen spot is open in London inside the luxe new Dining Hall in Harrods.

 Homegrown Indian restaurant Mohalla first opened in Dubai Design District, before opening its first international outpost in Riyadh last year.
 With a regional take on Indian food, Mohalla, which translates into ‘my neighbourhood’ or ‘my community’, was born out of a love for food, family and bringing different cultures together.

 Since 2018, this Dubai institution has taken guests on a journey through traditional Greek cuisine, paired with fun-filled festivities that include plate smashing and zorba dancing.
 The unmissable experience has become a hit worldwide and is open in Mumbai, St Tropez, and Bahrain, with more to come.